sciZer0/7/v/README.md

 100 or 150, discussable.

-On the Vote blockchain, there are always about 100 truly-decentralized (truly-autonomous) validators which are constantly rotated by users and competing for their positions very hard since they may be recieving great donations.
+On the Vote blockchain, there are always about 100 truly-decentralized (truly-autonomous) validators which are constantly rotated by users and competing for their positions very hard since they may be recieving great donations: up to $5 million annually.

-# Automated Donations
+# 9 Automated Donations

 On the Vote Blockchain, there are Automated Donations for donating tokens to people for their contribution to the Vote blockchain.